jhousvawls/flagfootballdesigner/README.md

 4. **Save Your Play**
    - Click "Save Play" to add to playbook
-   - Plays automatically saved to browser storage
+   - Plays automatically saved to cloud storage with localStorage backup

 ### Managing Your Playbook